Terms & Conditions of Use

 16.5.
 You may edit your content.
 You may edit your content to the extent permitted using the editing functionality made available on our website.

 16.6.
 We may delete, unpublish or edit your content if you breach these terms.
 Without prejudice to our other rights under these terms and conditions, if you breach any provision of these terms and conditions in any way, or if we reasonably suspect that you have breached these terms and conditions in any way, we may delete, unpublish or edit any or all of your content.

 17.1.
 When does this Section apply.
 This Section 17 applies only if you offer to contract with us, or contract with us in respect of the services we provide in respect of will writing as further described in this Section 17 and on our website (“Will Writing Service”).
 It is important that your read through this Section 17 and the detailed information set out on our website before placing an order for the Will Writing Service.

 17.2.
 Eligibility to use our Will Writing Service.
-We will only accept instructions from you if you:
+We will only accept instructions

 - (a) are over 18 years of age;

 - (b) reside in England or Wales; and